microvm/microvm-tutorial/docs/langimpl/interact.rst

     Answer: Yes.
 First of all, it is the client that generated the function.
 The client has full knowledge about what is the purpose of the trap and which variable should be introspected.
 Being explicit simply makes things easier.
-    Secondly the client does not need to depend on how aggressively the µVM optimises the code.
-Although the µVM is supposed to perform minimal work and push much job to the client, the client still cannot assume how minimal the µVM is.
+    Secondly the client does not need to depend on how aggressively Mu optimises the code.
+Although Mu is supposed to perform minimal work and push much job to the client, the client still cannot assume how minimal Mu is.

-Before entering the trap handler, the µVM already created a temporary client agent for the client, having the handles of the thread and the stack already available.
+Before entering the trap handler, Mu already created a temporary client agent for the client, having the handles of the thread and the stack already available.
 These are provided by the parameters of the ``handleTrap`` method.
 You can temporarily ignore the ``watchPointID`` parameter for now.
 The client